 Filers itemizing deductions on Schedule A must know what constitutes a legitimate deduction, said Sandy Zinman, founder of Zinman Accounting and chairman of the tax committee for the National Conference of CPA Practitioners.
-Daily commuting to your regular job, for example, is not a legitimate deduction, he said, but a special trip to woo a client is.
+Daily commuting to your regular job, for example, is not a legitimate deduction, he said.

 "There are a lot of assumptions out there about what should be deductible or not," said Zinman.
-"An IRS examiner once said to me, 'Anything you have to spend money on to make money on is deductible.'
+"An IRS examiner once said to me, 'Almost anything you have to spend money on to make money is deductible.'
 I think that is a pretty safe rule."

 TurboTax can help you determine what tax deductions you qualify for.
 It’ll ask you simple questions about your income, family situation, and changes in your tax situation and credits.
 Then, based on your answers, TurboTax searches over 350 tax deductions and credits to help you make sure you get all the tax breaks you deserve.

 5. E-filing helps